csound-plugins/csound-plugins/docs/opcodes/sderef.md

 ## Description

-`strcache`/`strview` implement a global string cache.
+`sref`/`sderef` implement a global string cache.
 This can be useful in situations where a string needs to be stored/passed but only numbers are allowed (for example, when using the `event` opcode, or to be able to mix numbers and strings inside an array).
 It behaves similar to the `strset` / `strget` opcodes but automatically assigns an index to each distinct string inside the cache.
-The string returned by `strview` should not be modified.
+The string returned by `sderef` should not be modified.
 This is not enforced.

-`strview` executes at **i-time**.

 ## Syntax

-    Sstr strview  idx
+    Sstr sderef idx
+    Sstr sderef kdx

 ### Arguments